Thursday, October 16, 2025

 Before retiring, I ran a medical practice in Redfern while Allan had worked for the NSW Minister of Education at Circular Quay until about ten years earlier.

 With our own Hawaiian holiday in recent memory there were numerous memorable moments, a year after the presidential election including a ride with an older taxi driver who heard our back seat conversation in which my partner Allan said something to the effect of: “Well, elected members should need to say that they may disagree with the members opposite but they will abide to respect their views and decisions while they remain in a majority”.
 The old cabbie said that this was the most sensible thing he had ever heard in his car in 30 years of driving.
-He then dropped us duly at the Elk Club on East Waikiki Beach for a dinner with friends near the end of our marvelous Hawaiian adventure.
+He then dropped us duly at the Elk Club on East Waikiki Beach near the Diamond Head rise for a dinner with friends near the end of our marvelous Hawaiian adventure.

 Best wishes to my readers, family, neighbours, etc and hope all have a nice summer on the way.